LvChengbin/tox/README.md

 ### tox

+> tox is used to switch between points and directories

 - tox: go to the home dir of current point
 - tox @xx: go to the dir of the point named @xx
 - tox aa: go to the dir named aa in current point
 - tox @xx aa: go to the dir named aa in @xx point
 - tox -: go to the last dir
 - tox ~: go to the home dir
+- tox . abc: to find dir abc from current dir
+- tox .. abc: to find dir abc from the parent dir of current dir

+### toxe

+> toxe is used to open a file with specified editor quickly, `toxe` has same features with `tox` command.

+### config

+> each tox point has a `.toxrc` as it's config file, it supports some simple config item:

+- point: point name of current point, multiple names should be separated with comma(,)
+- ignore: a directory list which would be ignored while seach files or directories, separated with comma(,)
+- editor: the editor while using `toxe`, only can be set in ~/.toxrc file